|Product name||Contract length||Minutes||Texts||Data||Monthly cost|

 EE’s SIM-only deals may lack in variety compared to other providers, but added extras like data caps that you can control may be useful for your circumstances.

 PAYG SIMs from EE can be purchased with a pack.
 Packs last 30 days and help your money go a little bit further than standard pay as you go.
-You can also enjoy free data boosts, so if you purchase the same pack three times, EE will start rewarding you with extra data.
+You can also enjoy free data boosts, so if you purchase 3 Packs (30-day subscription) or 12 Packs (7-day subscription), EE will start rewarding you with extra data.
 Your pack can be used abroad for no extra cost within selected roaming destinations and any unused data will roll over to your next pack.

 EE preloaded data SIMs come as 30-day and 90-day plans, there are currently no unlimited data-only options.